mattidell/MavensMate/mm/README.md

 #### compile

-> Compiles one or more files from the server
+> Compiles one or more files to the server

 ```
 {